dougal/acts_as_indexed/README.md

 A `proc` can be assigned to the `if` key which determines whether a record is added to the index.

-For example, if you have a `is_visible` column that is false if the post is hidden, or true if it is visible, you can filter the index by doing:
+For example, if you have a `is_visible` column then non-visible records can be excluded from the index with:

 ```ruby
 acts_as_indexed fields: [:title, :body], if: proc.new { |post| post.is_visible? }